vEnhance/web.evanchen.cc/input/faq-contest.md

 ### {{ faq("C-17", "Do I need to make a study plan?") }}

-You can if you want to, but it's not that important.
+You can if you want to, but in my opinion [it's not that important][generic].
 I certainly never made a plan as a student.

 The reason I have somewhat dim views of study plans is that